What do I do if I feel sick or if I have been exposed?

 ii.
 Ensure SHC Director at 936-294-1843 is aware of the employee’s test result.

 iii.
 Maintain the medical privacy of all employees.

 iv.
 Coordinate any notice to co-workers of potential close contact without stating the name or identifying information of the employee.

 v.
 An employee who is a contact of a close contact (one who did not have direct interaction with an individual who has tested positive for COVID-19 or is symptomatic) may continue to work without need for quarantine or medical advice so long as the employee remains asymptomatic.

-F. Protocol for asymptomatic critical infrastructure workers exposed to COVID-19
+E. Protocol for asymptomatic critical infrastructure workers exposed to COVID-19

 a) The employee remains asymptomatic.

-b) The employee must monitor symptoms prior to starting work each day, immediately report onset of symptoms to immediate supervisor and follow the protocols outlined in 3.a.
+b) The employee must monitor symptoms prior to starting work each day, immediately report onset of symptoms to immediate supervisor and follow the protocols outlined in 3.A.

 c) The employee wears a face covering at all times while in the workplace.